theypsilon/docker-waiter/README.md

 DONE!
 ```

-Notice that checking elasticsearch by looking the http status code is not sufficient, and you should use the image 'theypsilon/docker-waiter-elasticsearch:0.1.20' instead to know when the elasticsearch clusters are ready.
+**NOTE**: Notice that checking elasticsearch by looking the http status code is not sufficient, and you should use the image 'theypsilon/docker-waiter-elasticsearch:0.1.20' instead to know when the elasticsearch clusters are ready.